How a short story started (and almost ended) as a film project

 Now I must point out that I did have some luck with my online research, mostly thanks to the digital archives at digitaltmuseum.no where I found several photos of items belonging to the police from the middle of the century.
 However, the labels weren't always too specific on precisely when these items had been used.
 They preferred to give very broad and general periods of use, usually measured in decades.
 I did however quickly find that all of them belonged to the same museum, The National Museum of Justice in Trondheim.

 Now Trondheim is a fair bit further north in Norway from where I live and at the time going there in person wasn't really an option, but I now had a handful of vaguely labelled photos that I felt gave me a decent sense of what the police men in my current draft would likely use and decided to contact the museum in the hopes that someone there could help me confirm or correct my assumptions.
-I've found that it's much smarter to ask for corrections than a blank-slate questions that effectively boils down to "do the research for me."
-I quickly got a reply from Hilde Haaverstad Olsø, the collection administrator and conservator and she not only replied to my list of questions, she also forwarded my request to two individuals with direct experience in law enforcement during the period of my book's setting; retired Kripos investigator Oddmund Dahle & retired police superintendent Magnar Skaret.
+I've found that it's much smarter to ask for corrections rather than blank-slate questions that effectively boils down to "do the research for me."
+I quickly got a reply from Hilde Haaverstad Olsø, the collection administrator & conservator and she not only replied to my list of questions, she also forwarded my request to two individuals with direct experience in law enforcement during the period of my book's setting; retired Kripos investigator Oddmund Dahle & retired police superintendent Magnar Skaret.

 Dahle was largely responsible for helping me confirm that my depiction of Kripos, both for The Starseed and a brief appearance in my next book, was largely accurate.
 Although this book never goes too deep into Kripos operations, it was important to me that the character of Kripos Investigator Harald Hagen, and his function within the story, was completely in line with the duties and jurisdiction of Kripos back in the 1970s.
 Early in our correspondence it did, however, became apparent that although my depiction of Hagen was very accurate, I had overestimated the full range of Kripos' responsibilities and how they cooperated with other branches of the law.
 This forced me to make some necessary adjustments to the later chapters in the book where I depict a police raid on the novel's antagonists, the Environmental Liberation Front (ELF) eco-terrorists.
 A bit more on this later.